Elijah was sitting in his reserved booth at Jardin.

-She hadn’t been dragged out to Terre.
-Melika was happy to be at the gallery.
-She was celebrating Sabine’s big night.
-Melika wanted to be present for Sabine, and she was… sort of.
+Melika reminded herself that she hadn’t been dragged out to Terre.
+She was happy to be at the gallery.
+Melika was celebrating Sabine’s big night.
+She wanted to be present for Sabine, and Melika was… sort of.

 Melika had been fine when Sabine was with her.
 A close friend was the only emotional support system Melika still needed to function in crowded, public spaces.
-She’d come so far since college.
-Her days of intense, total seclusion were mostly behind her.

 Melika had been fine when Severin had stopped by and asked how she was doing.
-They always took a special interest in Melika when she came in to Terre with Sabine.
 Severin did have a habit of studying Melika intently and not apologizing for the stares.
-She could handle Severin’s looks though.
-Melika knew why they stared.
+Melika could handle Severin’s looks though.
+She knew why they stared.

-Yet, Melika still felt like she would rather cease to now be or have ever been than be left by herself at shows like this.
+Yet, Melika still felt like she would rather cease to be or to have ever even been than be left by herself at shows like this.

 This is how it will always be.

-Continue reading “Chapter 3: How It Will Always Be” →
+Continue reading “How It Will Always Be” →

 A couple of Todd’s coworkers were manning the late shift in Thibodeaux #3’s cramped lobby, checking student IDs and processing off-campus guest sign-ins.
 A tiny freshman girl was vomiting in a trashcan, near the line for the elevators.
 A friend held her hair back.
 The RAs working the desk all wore the same gold uniform and had the same “I’d rather be asleep or studying or out drinking or literally anywhere besides babysitting all these drunk assholes” look plastered on their faces.